 Eskamani’s quest to succeed Republican incumbent state Rep. Mike Miller of Winter Park continues to be the region’s hottest race.
 She now has raised $126,267, and spent about $25,000 of that.
 Her opponent Republican Stockton Reeves, a Winter Park businessman, reported raising $1,300 in the month.
 Including a $90,000 loan he made to open his campaign, Reeve’s campaign has about $93,000 in cash, not far behind Eskamani’s war chest total.

 In HD 27, Santiago’s opponent, Democrat Tyran Basil of Deltona, reported raising $125 in October, giving him about $1,591 in total funds raised, and about $650 in the bank.

 In House District 28, for a Seminole County seat being vacated by Republican incumbent state Rep. Jason Brodeur, Republican David Smith of Winter Springs continues to have the most dominant position in fundraising.
 He reported raising just $1,406 in October, but finished the month with about $113,000 in the bank.
 Fellow Republican Chris Anderson of Lake Mary reported raising no money in October, and finished with about $7,700 in the bank.
-Democrat Lee Mangold of Casselberry raised just $120, and his campaign fund finished the month broke.
+Democrat Lee Mangold of Casselberry raised just $120.
+That left him with nearly $10,000 in the bank.